What is ENHERTU?

 This is called median progression-free survival.

-*130 out of 373 people treated with ENHERTU lived without their cancer progressing or them dying; 57 out of 184 people treated with chemotherapy lived without their cancer progressing or them dying.
+*At the time of follow-up, 130 (34.9%) of 373 people treated with ENHERTU lived without their cancer progressing or them dying; 57 (31.0%) of 184 people treated with chemotherapy lived without their cancer progressing or them dying.

 †Patients received physician’s choice of chemotherapy.
 Out of 184 patients, 94 received eribulin, 37 received capecitabine, 19 received gemcitabine, 19 received nab-paclitaxel, and 15 received paclitaxel.

-- The small group of 40 people included in this study who were HR- and treated with ENHERTU lived a median of 8.5 months without their cancer growing or spreading compared to 2.9 months for 18 people who were treated with chemotherapy‡
+- The small group of 40 people included in this study who were HR– and treated with ENHERTU lived a median of 8.5 months without their cancer growing or spreading; 2.9 months for 18 people who were treated with chemotherapy§

-- - Before the approval of ENHERTU for HER2-low mBC, these people might have been told by their healthcare providers that they had triple-negative breast cancer (HR- and HER2-negative)
+- - Before the approval of ENHERTU for HER2-low (IHC 1+ or IHC 2+/ISH–) mBC, these people might have been told by their healthcare providers that they had triple-negative breast cancer (HR– and HER2-negative)

 In people who had either HR+ or HR- HER2-low mBC

-52.3% of people had their tumor(s) shrink or disappear with ENHERTU compared to 16.3% with chemotherapy†¶
+52% of people had their tumors shrink with ENHERTU (16% with chemotherapy)†#

 In people who had either HR+ or HR- HER2-low mBC